brainandcoglab/psychojs_experiment/README.md

 (psychojs_experiment.js) which contains all the code in your components, ordered correctly.
 You don't strictly need to install PsychoPy (the tool itself) to code in PsychoJS, you could write a psychojs_experiment.js directly.
 However, it may be difficult to figure out how to do things.
+You could generate this file and then edit it directly, but you cannot then re-open your changes in the PsychoPy Builder GUI.

 # About this example